alialib/alia/docs/high-level-flow.md

 When you interact with this demo, the sequence of events is as follows:

-1. The asm-dom wrapper invokes `do_demo` to determine the initial contents of the UI, and in response to what `do_demo` declares, a 'Toggle the Message' button is created.
+1. The asm-dom wrapper invokes `demo_ui` to determine the initial contents of the UI, and in response to what `demo_ui` declares, a 'Toggle the Message' button is created.

-2. At some point, you (the user) click the button and the asm-dom wrapper invokes `do_demo` again with a button click event. `do_demo` calls `dom::do_button`, and `dom::do_button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.
+2. At some point, you (the user) click the button and the asm-dom wrapper invokes `demo_ui` again with a button click event. `demo_ui` calls `dom::button`, and `dom::button` recognizes that the button click event is meant for it, so it invokes its [action](actions.md), which toggles the state of `show_message`.

-3. Immediately after this, the asm-dom wrapper invokes `do_demo` *again* to refresh the UI. `do_demo` again declares that the 'Toggle the Message' button should be there, but since `show_message` is now set to `true`, it *also* declares that the 'Hello, World!' message should be included.
+3. Immediately after this, the asm-dom wrapper invokes `demo_ui` *again* to refresh the UI. `demo_ui` again declares that the 'Toggle the Message' button should be there, but since `show_message` is now set to `true`, it *also* declares that the 'Hello, World!' message should be included.

 ...
 And so on.

-Note that all of this is transparent to `do_demo`.
+Note that all of this is transparent to `demo_ui`.
 The event that's being transported through the UI tree is tucked away in the context argument.
-All `do_demo` has to do is declare what should be there and what it should do.
-The leaves of the tree (e.g., `dom::do_button`) worry about what type of event is being processed and how to respond to it.
-(In fact, steps 1 and 3 above are actually just 'refresh' events. `dom::do_button` responds to refresh events by making sure that there is a button in the DOM where it should be and that the label is correct.)
+All `demo_ui` has to do is declare what should be there and what it should do.
+The leaves of the tree (e.g., `dom::button`) worry about what type of event is being processed and how to respond to it.
+(In fact, steps 1 and 3 above are actually just 'refresh' events. `dom::button` responds to refresh events by making sure that there is a button in the DOM where it should be and that the label is correct.)